SohileAdel/Production_GenAI_interview/sections/01-rag-systems.md

 **CRAG (Corrective RAG):**
 <img alt="image" src="https://github.com/user-attachments/assets/8f29c66c-7ea2-46eb-a6ca-d68fab37fd50" />

+CRAG improves standard RAG by adding a retrieval evaluation step before generation.
+After documents are retrieved, the system evaluates their relevance and coverage using structured signals (such as scores or labels).
+If retrieval quality is insufficient, the system triggers corrective actions such as query rewriting, re-retrieval, or trying a new search before generating the final answer.

+It:
 * Introduces a **retrieval evaluation mechanism (often LLM-assisted or embedding-based)**
 * Evaluates retrieved documents using **structured signals (e.g., relevance, coverage scores)**
 * If retrieval quality is low, triggers **corrective actions** such as: